appvia/appviamaps/README.md

 ![set ip DNS](/img/img5.jpeg )

+*(This tutorial assumes that you have access and ownership to a Domain and the ability to deligate DNS to the Wayfinder managed DNS zone)*
-**Fill out the DNS form following instructions here: https://docs.appvia.io/wayfinder/admin/networking/dns**
+**Fill out the DNS form, following instructions here: https://docs.appvia.io/wayfinder/admin/networking/dns**

+You will be presented with an **Action Required** with NS records that are required to deletgate your DNS to the Wayfinder managed DNS zone.
+Update your original DNS NS records to reflect the delegation to Wayfinder managed zones.

+# Setting up your team workspaces